 - Say the Glory Be

 Praying the Mysteries

 - For each of the five decades, announce the Mystery (perhaps followed by a brief reading from Scripture using the links above) then say the Our Father.

-- While fingering each of the ten beads of the decade, next say ten Hail Marys while meditating on the Mystery.
+- While fingering each of the next ten beads, say ten Hail Marys while meditating on the Mystery.